kadena-io/pact/docs/pact-reference.md

 ### Atoms {#atom}

-Atoms are non-reserved bare words starting with a letter or allowed symbol, and containing letters, digits and allowed symbols.
+Atoms are non-reserved barewords starting with a letter or allowed symbol, and containing letters, digits and allowed symbols.
 Allowed symbols are `%#+-_&$@<>=?*!|/`.
 Atoms must resolve to a variable bound by a [defun](#defun), [defpact](#defpact), [binding](#bindings) form, or to symbols imported into the namespace with [use](#use).